Another “baked, not fried” recipe? Yep! I’m on a roll and cannot get enough of it! You need this Easy Baked Orange Chicken in your life!

 Cut a defrosted chicken into smaller cubes.
 Pat dry chicken to remove all excess water.
 Dip cubed chicken into the egg mixture, coat all over, and then coat multiple times in the flour mixture.
 I coat it in flour mixture at least 3-4 times to get a nice, thick coat of flour on the chicken.

-Bake for 15 minutes at 400 degrees F, remove from oven, flip chicken, and bring baking sheet back to oven and cook for another 15 minutes.
+Bake for 15 minutes at 400 degrees F, remove from oven, use a pair of tongs flip chicken, and bring baking sheet back to oven and cook for another 15 minutes.
 Once chicken is done, remove chicken promptly from baking sheet into a large bowl.

 Add sauce to bowl with chicken and toss to coat chicken evenly.
 And that’s it.